List of current presidents of the autonomous communities of Spain

 This is a list of incumbent presidents of the autonomous communities of Spain.
 The presidents head the regional government of the autonomous communities and are elected by the regional legislatures.

 Presidents

-Currently, the longest serving incumbent Spanish regional president is Juan Jesús Vivas of Ceuta, having served since February 2001, and the most recently inaugurated is Salvador Illa of Catalonia, having served since August 2024.
+Currently, the longest serving incumbent Spanish regional president is Juan Jesús Vivas of Ceuta, having served since February 2001, and the most recently inaugurated is Juanfran Pérez Llorca of Valencian Community, having served since December 2025.
 In terms of age, Melilla president Juan José Imbroda (born 1944) is the oldest president, and Murcia president Fernando López Miras (born 1983) is the youngest.